-Nationally last year, the NRA donated $978,902 to candidates and campaigns, spent $3,360,000 for lobbying efforts, and $28,029,871 in “outside spending.”
+Nationally in 2014, the NRA donated $978,902 to candidates and campaigns, spent $3,360,000 for lobbying efforts, and $28,029,871 in “outside spending.”
 In 2014, the NRA donated only $3,100 here in Tennessee.
 However, in the 2012 election cycle, the NRA dropped a whopping $141,114.29 in Tennessee.
 Some of that was spread around in smaller financial support of various campaigns but the largest sums of money were spent to elect new NRA-favored, Tea Party candidate Courtney Rogers and to destroy her incumbent opponent Debra Maggart.
 Records show that Rogers was given $37,126.34 in monetary contributions and ads, mailers, and other campaign materials.
 Records also show that the NRA spent $50,213.19 on attacks against Maggart.

 The power being leveraged by the NRA isn’t really about how much money they’ll donate to a candidate or even whether they’ll donate.
 It’s the implied threat of how much money they’re willing to spend to get you out of office if you don’t vote the way they want you to.
 Do what we tell you to do or else.
 Case in point- Debra Maggart.

 In 2011, a bill was filed to force private business owners to allow employees to store firearms in their vehicles.
 Many private business owners objected to this as did various chambers of commerce.
 Also speaking out against the bill was the largest employer in the state, FedEx, based in Memphis.